xwp/pantheon-documentation/source/docs/articles/sites/domains/dns-records-for-directing-your-domain-to-your-pantheon-site.md

 ## Pantheon's Legacy DNS Configuration for pantheon.io Sites

-These DNS records are for Pantheon-hosted sites _already using a pantheon.io development URL_. **Do not utilize our legacy DNS records for any new sites which use the pantheon.io development URL** .
+These DNS records are for Pantheon-hosted sites _already using a pantheon.io development URL (ie. "dev-mysite.pantheon.io" versus "dev-mysite.getpantheon.com"_. **Do not utilize our legacy DNS records for any new sites which use the pantheon.io development URL** .
 Please refer to the "Domains" panel on your site's Dashboard for the specific DNS records that will successfully route traffic to your site.
 <div class="alert alert-info" role="alert">
 <dl class="records">
 	<dt>DNS CNAME record - highly available</dt>